Husqvarna 359 Chainsaw Review: Should You Buy It Second Hand?

 | | ,

-Those who are lucky enough to own one are full of praise and have few (if any) complaints.
+Those lucky enough to own one are full of praise for the chainsaw and rarely have any complaints.

-You cannot buy a new Husqvarna 359 chainsaw as they were discontinued, along with the 357 XP (built on the same chassis), in 2011 with the release of the Husqvarna 500 series.
+You cannot buy a new Husqvarna 359, as it was discontinued—along with the 357 XP built on the same chassis—in 2011 with the release of the Husqvarna 500 series.

-If you’ve found a second-hand one for sale then it can be a good idea to grab it quick before someone else does!
+If you find a second-hand one for sale, it’s usually a good idea to grab it before someone else does.
+They sell quickly!

 Husqvarna 359 Chainsaw

-While the Husqvarna 359 is not technically a pro-level saw, it is one of the top non-commercial saws.
+While the Husqvarna 359 is not technically a pro-level saw, it is at the top of Husqvarna’s non-commercial saws.

-It’s perfect for home and farm use and can be used heavily.
-The saw will run happily for many hours a day.
+It’s perfect for home and farm use.
+It’s not an entry-level saw like the Husqvarna 440 or 445, so can be run for many hours a day.

-It has a long history of use with professional chainsaw users as well and is popular in the tree feller and arborist communities.
+It’s a great option for those processing between 5 and 10 cords of firewood per year.
+It has a long history of use with professional chainsaw users and is popular in the tree feller and arborist communities.

 Alongside cutting firewood, it’s commonly used for: